Felipe Esparza

 Felipe de Jesus Esparza is a Mexican-born American stand-up comedian and actor.
 He began performing stand-up in 1994.
 He won Last Comic Standing in 2010.
 Felipe is currently on tour for his comedy show, "At My Leisure".
-In addition, Felipe hosts a weekly popular youtube podcast named "What's up Fool?"
+In addition, Felipe hosts a weekly popular YouTube podcast named "What's up Fool?"

 Early life and education

 Felipe Esparza was born in Sinaloa, Mexico.
-He lived on his mother's family's ranch in Sinaloa before moving with his family to live with his aunt in Tijuana, where they lived for about two years.
+He lived with his mother's family in Sinaloa before moving with his family to live with his aunt in Tijuana, where they lived for about two years.
 His father had left the family to go to the United States alone.
-Eventually, before President Reagan's amnesty law, Esparza, his two brothers, and his mother illegally immigrated to the United States, traveling in the car of a "coyote" smuggler.
-During the trip, they were stopped at a checkpoint in San Clemente, California, and he was held in a holding cell with his brothers, separate from their mother, for a short period of time.
-The family was deported.
-They attempted the trip again, but they were stopped and deported again.
-They tried a third time, using the passports of cousins who lived in California.
-They changed cars twice and were driven to Carson, California.
-They were then moved to the Boyle Heights neighborhood of Los Angeles, where his father was living.
+Eventually, before President Reagan's amnesty law, Esparza, his two brothers, and his mother illegally immigrated to the United States.
+Eventually they made their way to the Boyle Heights neighborhood of Los Angeles, where his father was living and they were able to follow the path to citizenship.
 Esparza was raised in the Aliso Village housing projects of Boyle Heights.
 He attended Theodore Roosevelt High School.

 Career

 Esparza began performing stand-up in 1994 after a stint in drug rehab.
 He won Last Comic Standing in 2010.

-Felipe's international comedy tour "At My Leisure" launched in 2024 and will continue through 2025.

-He has a popular podcast "What's up fool?"
-He has also acted in various TV shows and films.
+And grew in popularity ever since, fueled by 4 standup specials for HBO and Netflix and multiple sold out tours of comedy clubs and theaters.